michmzr/michmzr.github.io/docs/DESIGN.md

 ### Buttons, links and state

 A primary button has orange fill, navy text and a navy border on cream; its border is orange on navy.
 Hover and active use navy fill and cream text, retaining a visible border.
-Secondary buttons use cream fill, navy text and a navy border; hover underlines the label.
+Secondary buttons use cream fill, navy text and a navy border.
+Generic preview buttons underline on hover; production controls use navy fill and cream text.
+Booking actions on navy reverse to cream on hover.
+These treatments retain readable contrast.

-Standalone controls use a project target of at least 44px height; the initial horizontal padding is 24px.
-This is a minimum, not a fixed height that clips wrapped labels. `focus-visible` has a 2px outline offset by 3px: navy on cream, cream on navy.
+Standalone controls use a project target of at least 44px height; the production horizontal padding is 16px (24px for prominent booking actions).
+This is a minimum, not a fixed height that clips wrapped labels. `focus-visible` has a 2px outline offset by 4px: navy on cream, cream on navy.
 Text links stay underlined without hover.

 Disabled controls expose an unavailable state and reject activation.
 Busy controls retain their dimensions and expose a textual status.
 Selection and error must not be indicated only through color.